 It is true that Fensterstock has not alleged that he was “surprised” by the class arbitration waiver clause in the Note; and one would surely expect that, as a practicing attorney, he would, before signing, have read the Note’s five pages of terms and conditions, including the arbitration provision, the first paragraph of which was printed entirely in capital letters.
 But, as discussed above, where the clause is oppressive, procedural unconscionability may exist even in the absence of surprise.

-Nor, under California law as it has evolved in the past two decades, is a lack of procedural unconscionability established by Fensterstock's failure to allege that there were no alternative sources for consolidation loans that did not contain class arbitration waiver clauses.
-Even if Fensterstock could have obtained a consolidation loan elsewhere, he has asserted that he had no meaningful opportunity to negotiate with EFP terms different from those appearing in its preprinted form comprising the loan application and the Note's Terms and Conditions Statement, and that those terms were presented, by a party that had "superior bargaining power," on a "`take it or leave it'" basis (Complaint ¶ 41).
-ACS does not dispute that characterization of the parties' relative bargaining power; nor does it dispute the assertion that the waiving of class arbitration or class action was not subject to negotiation.
+Nor, under California law as it has evolved in the past two decades, is a lack of procedural unconscionability established by Fensterstock’s failure to allege that there were no alternative sources for consolidation loans that did not contain class arbitration waiver clauses.
+Even if Fensterstock could have obtained a consolidation loan elsewhere, he has asserted that he had no meaningful opportunity to negotiate with EFP terms different from those appearing in its preprinted form comprising the loan application and the Note’s Terms and Conditions Statement, and that those terms were presented, by a party that had “superior bargaining power,” on a “ ‘take it or leave it’ ” basis (Complaint ¶ 41).
+ACS does not dispute that characterization of the parties’ relative bargaining power; nor does it dispute the assertion that the waiving of class arbitration or class action was not subject to negotiation.
 And such a clause presented to the weaker party on a take-it-or-leave-it basis without the opportunity for meaningful negotiation is, under California law, oppressive, and hence satisfies the requirement that there be at least a minimal showing of procedural unconscionability.

-ACS's argument, relying on Dean Witter Reynolds, that the Note cannot be considered procedurally unconscionable because Fensterstock was "legally sophisticated" (ACS brief on appeal at 21) is unpersuasive.
+ACS’s argument, relying on Dean Witter Reynolds, that the Note cannot be considered procedurally unconscionable because Fensterstock was “legally sophisticated” (ACS brief on appeal at 21) is unpersuasive.
 At the time he applied to EFP for the consolidation loan, Fensterstock was just three years out of law school.
-And although the expertise he had gained through representing clients in financial transactions may show that he was well aware of the presence of the Note's class action and class arbitration waiver clause, we have seen nothing in his education, experience, or expertise to suggest that he had any-meaningful opportunity to negotiate that clause out of the contract.
+And although the expertise he had gained through representing clients in financial transactions may show that he was well aware of the presence of the Note’s class action and class arbitration waiver clause, we have seen nothing in his education, experience, or expertise to suggest that he had any meaningful opportunity to negotiate that clause out of the contract.

-Finally, ACS's argument that Fensterstock claims "`enormous'" damages of "`thousands of dollars'" (ACS brief on appeal at 13; see Complaint ¶ 36) is an effort to escape the thrust of the California *139 cases that consistently find it substantively unconscionableand intolerable as a matter of public policyto permit a party with superior bargaining power to use class action or class arbitration waiver clauses to insulate itself from remedial action when it is alleged to have "deliberately cheat[ed] large numbers of consumers out of individually small sums of money," Discover Bank, 36 Cal.4th at 163, 30 Cal.Rptr.3d 76, 113 P.3d at 1110.
-ACS argues that the district court misapplied Discover Bank because Fensterstock has alleged damages that are not small but enormous.
-We disagree.
+cases that consistently find it substantively unconscionable — and intolerable as a matter of public policy — to permit a party with superior bargaining power to use class action or class arbitration waiver clauses to insulate itself from remedial action when it is alleged to have “deliberately cheat[ed] large numbers of consumers out of individually small sums of money,”

-ACS has estimated, based on Fensterstock's allegation that the challenged practice cost him $263.19 in connection with his first 16 payments, that over the life of his 29-year the loan, Fensterstock's damages would total some $6,300.
+ACS has estimated, based on Fensterstock’s allegation that the challenged practice cost him $263.19 in connection with his first 16 payments, that over the life of his 29-year loan, Fensterstock’s damages would total some $6,300.
 This calculation of future damages is largely speculative, as a borrower might, by design or fortuity, have a greater proportion of his payments arrive precisely on their respective due dates, thereby avoiding the alleged misallocations to interest; or a borrower could elect to pay off the entirety of the loan early.
-Even assuming no such changes and no change in ACS's alleged misallocations, however, ACS's $6,300 figure is misleading because it suggests that the value of the claim asserted by Fensterstock includes losses that have not yet occurred.
-Moreover, even if we could attach a value to Fensterstock's right to avoid future losses (i.e., the approximate value of an injunction) the present value of that right is much less than the total loss that Fensterstock will eventually suffer over 29 years.
+Even assuming no such changes and no change in ACS’s alleged misallocations, however, ACS’s $6,300 figure is misleading because it suggests that the value of the claim asserted by Fensterstock includes losses that have not yet occurred.
+Moreover, even if we could attach a value to Fensterstock’s right to avoid future losses (ie., the approximate value of an injunction) the present value of that right is much less than the total loss that Fensterstock will eventually suffer over 29 years.

 In sum, the California three-part test is met on the record in the present case.
 The Note is a standardized consumer contract of adhesion drafted by a party that had superior bargaining power; the disputes as to the allocation of monthly loan payments between principal and interest predictably involve small amounts of damages; and it is alleged that EFP and ACS are deliberately carrying out a scheme to cheat large numbers of borrowers out of individually small sums of money.
 We conclude that the district court properly ruled that the Note’s class action and class arbitration waiver clause is unconscionable.